 IFAS Technology

-IFAS, or “integrated fixed-film activated sludge”, is one of the most innovative types of wastewater treatment.
+IFAS, or “integrated fixed film activated sludge”, is one of the most innovative types of wastewater treatment.
 Although inspired by traditional activated sludge methods, this technology is more efficient.
-The main distinction between IFAS and MBBR lies in the way in which the activated sludge is reused.
-It therefore offers a modern and advantageous approach to water purification.
+The main distinction between IFAS and MBBR is the way in which activated sludge is reused.
+It thus offers a modern and cost-effective approach to water purification.

 IFAS is a technology adapted to existing activated sludge installations in biological treatment.
 It has the advantage of using more compact tanks.
 These tanks are specially designed to accommodate media, whether dispersed or fixed.
 If you opt for dispersed media, consider adding additional screens for better efficiency.